MuaazShoaib123/All-Semester-Projects/README.md

 The "Report" table can store generated reports or visualizations of users' financial data.
 It includes fields like ReportID, UserID (to link reports to specific users), ReportType (e.g., graphs, charts), ReportData (the actual data or image of the report), and Date (when the report was generated).

+The created at , updated at attributes will be added in every table